kovidgoyal/calibre/manual/faq.rst

 One common cause of failures on macOS is the use of accessibility technologies that are incompatible with the graphics toolkit calibre uses.
 Try turning off VoiceOver if you have it on.
-Also go to System Preferences->System->Universal Access and turn off the setting for enabling access for assistive devices in all the tabs.
+Also go to System Preferences->Accessibility and turn off the setting for enabling access for assistive devices in all the tabs.
 Another cause can be some third party apps that modify system behavior, such as Smart Scroll and Default Folder X.